HackerYou/HYFallBootcamp2014/3-JavaScript/week5/day1/1-intro-to-programming.md

 	var sentence = language + " is awesome!";
 	sentence;

-What happens when you type in the console:
+What happens when you type the below expressions in the console?

 ```
 'HackerYou' * 6